- Meet the President

 The Dayton Foundation seeks to advance community philanthropy and provide leadership to meet changing needs in our region.
-The Foundation’s ability to achieve this mission and to foster a commitment to excellence can best be pursued with staff and volunteers that include individuals of diverse backgrounds, beliefs, and perspectives.
+We are committed to decreasing disparities and advancing equity in the communities we serve.
+It is through this equity lens that the Foundation works to promote fairness and eliminate injustices.
+The Foundation’s ability to achieve this mission can best be pursued with staff and volunteers that include individuals of diverse backgrounds, beliefs, and perspectives.
 The Dayton Foundation believes that diversity encompasses, but is not limited to, ethnicity, race, age, gender identity, sexual orientation, economic circumstance, physical and mental abilities and characteristics, and philosophy.

-The Dayton Foundation is committed to fostering an organization that respects and appreciates diversity in its many forms, as defined above and as outlined in its Values/Core Beliefs.
+The Dayton Foundation’s committment to fostering an organization that respects and appreciates diversity, equity and inclusion in its many forms, is defined above and outlined in its Values/Core Beliefs.
 To that end:

 - Mutual Respect: Within the parameters of our core values, we are committed to diversity, equity, and inclusion; and we fundamentally value and respect experiences that are different from our own.

-- Freedom and Flexibility: We promote a broad approach to diversity and consider this when hiring staff members, when appointing board and committee members, and when utilizing volunteers.
+- Freedom and Flexibility: We promote a broad approach to diversity and consider this when hiring staff members, appointing board and committee members, and utilizing volunteers.